Student Life Clubs

 Latinos for Christ

-Students in LFC promote the unique blend of Hispanic and Catholic culture on campus through social and spiritual activities that demonstrate the diversity of the Catholic Church.
+Students in Latinos for Christ promote the unique blend of Hispanic and Catholic culture on campus through social and spiritual activities that demonstrate the diversity of the Catholic Church.
 For more information contact Latinos for Christ at Latinosforchrist@franciscan.edu.

 Our Lady of Sorrows Club